Confederation of Mountain Peoples of the Caucasus: War in Abkhazia

 Following the outbreak of war as Georgian troops entered Abkhazia in August 1992, the Confederation held its 11th parliamentary session in Grozny.
 A clear purpose of the establishment of this organization became obvious after this Session.
 The Confederation created assault detachments of volunteers that were later deployed in Abkhazia during the war.
-The confederation raised about 1,500 volunteers, half of them reportedly from Chechnya.
-It has also been reported that notorious Chechen warlord Shamil Basayev became commander of CMPC forces in 1992.
+The confederation raised about 1,500 volunteers in the span of a month.
+It was reported that Shamil Basayev became commander of CMPC forces in 1992.

-The president of the Confederation, Musa Shanibov, and the chairman of the parliament, Iysuph Soslanbekov, made an official statement: "As there is no other way to withdraw Georgian occupants' army from the territory of the sovereign Abkhazia and in order to implement the resolution of the 10th Session of the CMPC, we order: